weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 converges; if p <1, the series diverges.

 Remark 'logn” denotes the logarithm of n to the base e (compare Exercise 7, Chap.
-I); the number ¢ will be defined in a moment (see Definition 3.30).
+I); the number c will be defined in a moment (see Definition 3.30).
 We let the series start with n = 2, since log [ = 0.
 NUMERICAL SEQUENCES AND SERIES 63